link89/selenium-federation/README.md

 Address this [limitation](https://github.com/SeleniumHQ/selenium/issues/8745) of selenium.

 ### Restart host machine automatically

-Errors are found after a host machine running as `selenium-node` for a long time.
-Reboot host machines regularly are good for stability.
+Errors are found after a host machine running as a selenium node for a long time. `selenium-federation` provide an auto reboot mechanism to work around this problem by setting the `autoRebootThreshold` and `autoRebootCommand`.

 ### Matching with Tags